• Skip to primary navigation

 Otherwise, you can store the baked pastries in an airtight container at room temperature for a day or two, but they do tend to get a little soft.

-More easy no-fuss desserts
+More easy no-fuss breakfast and brunch treats

 If you too love to straddle that line between breakfast and dessert, try these next!